 — Secretary of State Rex Tillerson

 Egypt, the Philippines and Uganda also have taken steps to cut ties with North Korea in 2017.
-Egypt and Uganda halted military cooperation, and the Philippines has suspended trade relations to comply with sanctions against North Korea.
+Egypt and Uganda halted military cooperation, and the Philippines and Singapore have suspended trade relations to comply with sanctions against North Korea.

 Other countries, recognizing that U.N. sanctions are not enough, have adopted additional measures.
 Those countries include Australia, the Republic of Korea, Japan and Latvia.
 The European Union also adopted additional measures.
 Pakistan issued an official government notice prohibiting its companies from engaging with U.S.-sanctioned entities.